GitianOberhuber/Interdisciplinary-Project-2022W/README.md

 This repository contains code produced as part of the lecture Interdisciplinary Project in Data Science (2022W) at Vienna University of Technology.
 The project reconstructs historical valence-scores based on historical word-embeddings, using a regression model trained on contemporary valence-scores and contemporary word-embeddings.
 The suitability of these reconstructed valence-scores and the historical word-embeddings as an indicator for word-diversification is then investigated, with results suggesting that they are not suitable.
-More details can be found in the report *report.pdf*.
+More details can be found in the report **report.pdf**.

+The results produced during the project for a neighborhood size of k=30 and starting from 1800 can be explored using explore.ipynb and results_k_30.pkl, meaning it is possible to run this with only Jupyter Notebook and the dependencies in explore.ipynb.
+If you want to execute the code e.g for other parameters, the external files have to be downloaded.

 **Repository structure**
 * run.sh: Calls the python files, executing all code needed for creating the output needed for the exploration notebook.